mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 ## OpenAI

-For OpenAI, usrune the following procedure:
+For OpenAI, run the following procedure:
 ```sql
 <copy>